AML14/tratto/experiment/src/README.md

 We use the PITest API to easily calculate the mutation score of a given test suite.

-For classification, we invoke each test case and store output as a list of `TestOutput` records.
+For classification, we invoke each test case and store output as a list of `data.TestOutput` records.